matthew-brett/barts-setup/barts_setup.md

 For the MACBOOK, we use Switcher Cast to transit the PROCLAIM OUTPUT.

-### Network
+### Two options for networking

 There are two options for networking in this setup:

-1. Fully wireless — FULL WIFI
+1. Fully wireless — WIFI
-2. Wireless connection to the internet, wired connection between COMPUTERISHES — INTERNAL WIRED.
+2. Fully wired  — WIRED

-#### Fully wireless (FULL WIFI)
+#### WIFI

-All COMPUTERISHES join the StBartholomewPrivate Wifi network.
+All COMPUTERISHES join the StBartholomewPrivate Wifi network, carried by the NODEs.

-All network traffic between COMPUTERISHES therefore goes through the WiFi network via the nearby Wifi router.
+All network traffic between COMPUTERISHES therefore goes through the nearest Wifi NODE.

-This is a _lot_ of network traffic carried on Wifi via the router, because we
+This is a _lot_ of network traffic carried on Wifi via the NODE, because we
 have:

 1. HD camera IPHONE 12 via Switcher Cast to IPAD.